Sankranti (film): Cast

+Production

+It was originally announced in 2001 that Tamil film Anandham will be remade in Telugu with Nagarjuna, Srikanth and Venu with R. R. Shinde as director which did not happen.

 Soundtrack

 The music was composed by S. A. Rajkumar and released by the ADITYA Music Company.
 The soundtrack of Sankranti was released at a function arranged in the Rama Naidu studios on the night of 20 January 2005.
 Sarath Kumar, K Raghavendra Rao and D Rama Naidu were invited as guests.
 The actors who attended included Venkatesh, Aarthi Agarwal, Aditi Agarwal, Sharada, Sneha, Sudhakar, Srikanth, Siva Balaji, and Sharwanand.
 Sarath Kumar and K. Raghavendra Rao released the soundtrack and gave the first copy to D. Ramanaidu.
 Anupama hosted this event.
 Aditya Music bought the audio rights to this film.
 The soundtrack was released on 21 January 2005.

+Two songs ("Andala Srimathiki" and "Doli Doli") are based on "Mazhaiye" and "Doli Doli" from Punnagai Desam.
+"Pelli Pata", "Aade Pade" and "Aasa Aasaga" are based on the songs "Gokulathu Radhai", "Pallangkuzhiyin", and "Aasai Aasaiyai" from Aanandham.
+The song "Chilakaa" is based on "Sirichi Sirichi Vantha" composed by Bharathwaj for Vasool Raja MBBS.